siscia/effe/README.md

 You can pack whatever information inside the Context and it will be passed to `logic.Run`

+If everything goes well, the error should be `nil`, if some problems arise you can provide any error you want.

+Return a not-nil error means that the context won't be put in cache, however, the computation that required the context will actually use it.

 #### Run

 This function is called every time an effe is invoked.
-It is pretty similar to a simple `http handler`, the only difference is that it also takes a `Context` as the first argument.
+It is pretty similar to a simple `http handler`, the only difference is that it also takes a `Context` as the first argument and an `error` as second argument.

+It is possible that some `Run` will runs with an error so, if it is possible for `Start` to return an error, then `Run` should be able to handle it.

 You must compose the `Context` in the `Start` function.
 So, it is very powerful, however you definitely shouldn't save any form of state inside the `Context`.